mailerlite/laravel-elasticsearch/README.md

 ELASTICSEARCH_PASS=
 ```

+##### Connecting to AWS Elasticsearch Service
-If you are connecting to ElasticSearch instances on Amazon AWS, then you can also
+If you are connecting to ElasticSearch instances on Amazon AWS, then you'll also
-add the following to your `.env` file:
+need to `composer require aws/aws-sdk-php:^3.80` and add the following to your
+`.env` file:

 ```ini
 AWS_ELASTICSEARCH_ENABLED=true